rsjain1978/ml-mushrooms-data-classifiers/README.md

 - TwoLevelDecisionTree.py
 Python code which builds a two level decision tree using a multi class data set.

-- KthNeighbourClassifier.py
+- kth-neighbour-classifier.py
 Python code which finds out the best value of K for a given dataset using the KNN classifier.

-- MushroomsDistribution.py
+- class-distributions.py
 Python code which prints out the distribution for mushroom classes

-- MushroomDecisionTreeClassifier.py
+- decision-tree-classifier-mushrooms.py
 Python code which builds a classifier for Mushrooms data using Decision Tree

-- MushroomKNNClassifier.py
+- knn-classifier-mushrooms.py
 Python code which builds a cClassifier for Mushrooms data using KNN

+- performancemetrics.py
+ Pythong utility code to print formatted performance metrics for the passed classifier

 # Model Performance Of Decision Tree Classifier
 Accuracy score is 1.0